JacobASorensen/Orbital_Mechanics_Simulations/README.md

 I also want to see what types of maneuevers are required to enter and stay within a lagrange point.
 (How are there asteroids in Earth-Sun L4 and L5?)
 ### I want to learn and subsequently improve my ability to interface C++ with Python
 The simulation code is written in C++, and the main interface is written in python.
-I had never used PyBind before now, which was a cool learning experience.
+I had never before used PyBind.
+Learning how to use it was a cool learning experience.
 The speed of C++ mixed with the ease of use and data processing prowess of python!

 ### I want to see what sort of information I can glean